 - To take the screenshot of a selected window: Type import Pictures/fileName.png and press enter.
 The browser will turn into a crosshair which you could use for clicking on the window that you want to capture.

 The above lines of code just instructed the Ubuntu system to capture a screenshot of the screen and save it in the “Pictures” folder with the name “filename.png”.
-You could change the file name whatever you want.
+You could change the file name to whatever you want.

 How to take a screenshot in Linux with Scrot